intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management/ucm-icm-feature-guide.md

 This component is very similar to the standard Unity search templates tab and provide additional configuration options for grouping search templates:

-1. `templateSelectionType` – type of search templates grouping/selection.
+- `templateSelectionType` – type of search templates grouping/selection.
 Allowed values:
     - selector - search templates will be displayed as combobox component
     - flat – search templates will be displayed in a tab panel view
-2. `templateSelectionOrientation` – applicable only for 'flat' type.
+- `templateSelectionOrientation` – applicable only for `flat` type.
 Allowed values:
     - horizontal
     - vertical

 Sample workbasket configuration: